Minasardari/Berkeley_CapstoneProject/README.md

 ---

-#### ✅ Expected Impact
-- Provide insights into **key health, lifestyle, and socioeconomic risk factors**.
-- Develop a predictive model that balances sensitivity (recall for diabetics) with precision.
-- Support public health strategies by identifying high-risk groups (e.g., obese, hypertensive, low income/education).

 ### Results
 What did your research find?
-📈 Model Performance Insights: Business Perspective High Recall
-The model effectively identifies a large proportion of true positive cases.
-This is critical in healthcare, where missing a high-risk patient could result in severe consequences.
-High recall supports proactive intervention and risk mitigation strategies.

-Low Precision
-While the model flags many individuals as high-risk, a significant portion may not actually require intervention.
-This can lead to resource strain, unnecessary follow-ups, and potential patient anxiety.
-Precision should be monitored to balance operational efficiency with clinical safety.

-F1 Score
-The F1 score provides a balanced measure of model performance by combining precision and recall.
-It is especially valuable when evaluating models under class imbalance or when tuning decision thresholds.
-A strong F1 score indicates the model is making reliable predictions overall, supporting confident deployment in real-world settings.

-#### 🩺 Strategic Implications
-- The model is **recall-oriented**, prioritizing detection over precision—appropriate for high-risk domains like diabetes screening.
-- **Follow-up protocols** may be needed to manage false positives efficiently.
-- **Threshold optimization** and **post-model triage** could improve precision without compromising recall.
-- High NPV supports **safe exclusion**, enabling confident decisions for low-risk patients.

----
-## Next steps
-What suggestions do you have for next steps?
 #### 🧾 Main Takeaways, Business Recommendations & Future Work

 ### 🧩 **Key Findings**